cjcase/beaconleak/README.md

-# beaconLeak
+# beaconLeak v0.9.0

-beaconLeak is an open source tool developed as a proof of concept of the beacon stuffing method as a covert channel, allowing data exfiltration using the wireless network card.
-This tool includes the necessary functionality to both leak data as an attacker and detect the attack for defense purposes.
+beaconLeak is an open source tool developed as a proof of concept of the beacon stuffing method as a covert channel.
+This channel allows command and control or data exfiltration using the wireless network card without association or authentication. beaconLeak includes the necessary functionality to both leak data as an attacker and detect the attack for defense purposes.
 Detection mode uses basic indicators of compromise and generate log entries to be  consumed by monitoring or correlation security